Dean: Shannon L. Blanton, Ph.D

 Birmingham, AL 35294

-UAB Honors College Admission Requirements
+UAB Honors College Commitment to Excellence

 In order to be admitted to the UAB Honors College, students must first be admitted to the University of Alabama at Birmingham.
 Following general university admission, there are two paths for incoming freshmen to join the UAB Honors College: